x-zang/x-zang.github.io/_posts/2021-12-02-conda-tut-post.md

 After proper `init`, try `conda info` again.
-If no error pops, you are done.
+If no error pops, you are good.
 You need to do initialization only once.

 # Configure default pkg path

 This step is optional but probably saves you from future troubles.

-For most of time, the `$HOME` directory has limited space, e.g. around 100M-10G.
+For most of the time, the ` $HOME`directory has limited space, e.g. around 100M-10G.
 If your environment builds up, it runs out of space quickly.
-I would recommend to avoid storing any data, performing any experiments, or doing anything with large files in the `$HOME` directory.
+I would recommend avoiding storing any data, performing any experiments, or doing anything with large files in the `$HOME` directory.
 Only small configure files should be in `$HOME`.

 However, the default path of conda package cache is in `$HOME/.conda/pkg`.
 BAD!
-I recommend change the default package cache directory to somewhere else on the disk.
+I recommend changing the default package cache directory to somewhere else on the disk.
 See https://docs.anaconda.com/anaconda/user-guide/tasks/shared-pkg-cache/

 Open and edit the conda configuration file (`$HOME/.condarc` ) to add the following lines: